motoras/kekbit/README.md

 * They have a fixed predefined capacity which cannot be changed.
 * Once a channel is closed, full, or abandoned it will never be used again for writing.
 * They are backed by a file; using a filesystem with RAM for the backing store such as tempfs or /dev/shm could provide blazing fast speeds
+* They always use little endian byte order

 #### Writers and Readers
 * Writers are components which push data into a persistent channel.
 For each channel there is only one writer.